immutables/immutables.github.io/_includes/promo.md

 #### Clean code

 _Immutables_ has much higher standards for code readability then other generators.
 Generated APIs are carefully tuned for the best power-to-weight ratio.
+No ugly named identifiers.
 Implementation code is clear, efficient, and have corresponding javadocs.
 [Take a look](/generated.html)
 </section>

 <section class="feature">